iamsayedanowar/PicFlip/README.md

 # PicFlip

-This is a Django project for creating and managing resumes.
-Users can sign up, fill in their details, and generate a professional resume in PDF format.
+This is a Django project for converting images.
+Users can upload an image, choose the desired output format and download the converted image instantly.

 ## Setup Instructions